olpeh/wht/README.md

 In the settings you find different methods for exporting data from Working Hours Tracker.

 When selecting to export Hours as CSV the syntax will look like this: <br />
 <strong>uid,date,startTime,endTime,duration,project,description,breakDuration</strong><br /><br />
 Where the separator will be comma unless it is used as a decimal separator in your locale.
-In that case a semicolon will be used. <br />
+In that case a semicolon will be used. <br /><br />
-When exporting projects as CSV the syntax will look like this:<br /> <br />
+When exporting projects as CSV the syntax will look like this:<br />
-<strong>id,name,hourlyRate,contractRate,budget,hourBudget,labelColor</strong>
+<strong>id,name,hourlyRate,contractRate,budget,hourBudget,labelColor</strong><br />